 Key benefits of data analytics are as follows:

-- Identify customer needs – The valuable insights help you to understand customer needs better and use the knowledge to tailor engagement strategies to serve them better.
-A deeper understanding of customer requirements which, in turn, builds better business relationships.
+- Identify customer needs – A deeper understanding of customer requirements which, in turn, builds better business relationships.

 - Measure customer satisfaction – The analytics help you to monitor whether the strategies are able to engage customers the right way or not.

-- Know customer behavior – By using predictive analytics you can identify future trends in consumer behavior that helps to plan your business strategies.
+- Know customer behavior – By using predictive analytics you can identify future trends in consumer behavior.

 2. Invest in system & tools

 Effective customer engagement is one of the major goals of every business.
 Using the right system and tools helps your business to engage customers interactively and deliver delightful customer service.
 The advanced customer engagement tools help you to actively involve customers with your business to resolve their issues and provide faster solutions.

 How investing in tools & systems help to serve customers better?

 - Chatbots are becoming a must-have technology for retailers and eCommerce stores, as they can help users to get the answers and the solutions, without having to leave the website or wait for a response via email or phone.

 - Digital customer engagement tools like live chat, video chat and co-browsing you can interact with customers in real time directly or by sharing the browser screen to identify the issue faster and resolve it successfully in the first contact.